shsagir/play-area-sync/docs/install-wordpress-4-universal.md

 ## Migration

 Don't stop with a plain vanilla installation.
 Make it yours!
-If you have an existing WordPress installation or if you would like to setup WordPress so that you can run in a local dev environment as well as in your fortrabbit App:
+Please check out the following topics if you have an existing WordPress installation or if you would like to setup WordPress so that you can run in a local development environment as well as in your fortrabbit App:

 ### Configuring environment configuration

-We use [environment detection](local-development#toc-environment-detection) to realize different behaviour locally then on remote, most importantly, the local WordPress should connect to the local database.
+We use [environment detection](local-development#toc-environment-detection) to realize different behaviours based on the location: locally or on remote.
+Most importantly: the local WordPress should connect to the local database.
+To do so, we add different configurations for local development and remote production and add a switch so that WordPress can detect where it is currently running.

 Check if the file `wp-config.php` exists on top level in your local WordPress installation.
 If it doesn't: create it by making a copy of `wp-config-sample.php` and name it `wp-config.php`.
 Now open `wp-config.php` in an editor and modify it using [environment variables](/env-vars) as following: